-SOURCE GAS INCLUDED/ EXCLUDED JUSTIFICATION Soil CO 2 Included Accounted for in soil organic carbon pool.
-Management CH 4 Excluded Not a significant gas for this source.
-N_2O Included Covers direct emissions from synthetic and organic N amendment sources.
-Indirect emissions from synthetic and organic N amendments are excluded.
-11
+SOURCE GAS INCLUDED/ EXCLUDED JUSTIFICATION Soil Management CO 2 Included Accounted for in soil organic carbon pool.
+CH_4 Excluded Not a significant gas for this source.
+N 2 O Included Covers direct emissions from synthetic and or- ganic N amendment sources.
+Indirect emissions from synthetic and organic N amendments are ex- cluded.
+11 Fossil Fuel Combustion CO 2 Optional Baseline emissions from fossil fuel are likely larger than in the project scenario and may be conserva- tively excluded.
+Where Project Proponents elect to include this pool in the project scenario, it must also be included in the baseline scenario.